IndigoUnited/node-diff-json-structure/README.md

 <img src="./screenshots/basic.png" width="300">

-Usage with `options.typeMapper` to ignore differences of socialProvider items of the example above:
+Usage with `options.typeMapper` to ignore differences of socialProvider items of the previous example:

 ```js
 printDiff(diff(oldObj, newObj, {